×

 Finally, suppose you have low sodium levels due to an underlying medical condition, such as kidney disease or adrenal insufficiency.
 In that case, managing the condition to increase your sodium levels is essential.
 Depending on the specific condition, this may involve medication, dietary changes, or other interventions.

-Drinking vegetable juice can be an easy way to meet your daily fruit and vegetable intake.
+Drinking vegetable juice such as tomato juice can be an easy way to meet your daily fruit and vegetable intake.
 However, it’s important to note that many packaged vegetable juices have added salt, which increases sodium levels.
 Therefore, fresh vegetable juice is recommended as it naturally contains healthy amounts of sodium, which can benefit your body in various ways.

 Canned vegetables are another option, but they often contain high levels of salt.
 To reduce the salt content, you can drain and wash them for a few minutes, which may lower their sodium levels by 9-23%.
 Nonetheless, fresh vegetables are always a better choice, and if you opt for canned vegetables, be sure to clean them properly.